Stewed Tomatoes

 • Onions – In this recipe, you want to mince the onions very finely so they blend into the cooked tomatoes.

 • Sugar – The amount I suggest in the recipe is flexible.
-If you want a sweeter stewed tomato, go ahead and add more to taste.
+You can add more to taste.

 • Cloves — You’re just using a pinch to get that distinct aromatic clove smell without overpowering the flavor of the tomatoes!